 The Jeager Le Coultre Duometre a Quantieme Lunaire watch jumping seconds hand

 Coupling the two mechanisms via the jumping seconds hand mechanism brings advantages to this unusual watch: the watch can be adjusted to a timing signal without stopping the escapement – thereby making it even more of a precision watch.
 The watch features two seconds hands.
-One at the center and a second one at 6 o’clock: a jumping seconds hand accurate to 1/6th of a second.
-Setting the time is easily performed by pulling the crown: Then both seconds hands, the center seconds hand and the jumping seconds hand jump to the zero-position leaving the escapement running.
+One at the centre and a second one at 6 o’clock: a jumping seconds hand accurate to 1/6th of a second.
+Setting the time is easily performed by pulling the crown: Then both seconds hands, the centre seconds hand and the jumping seconds hand jump to the zero-position leaving the escapement running.
 Pushing the crown activates both hands simultaneously by re-coupling into the running escapement.

 Once released, the wheels of the hands simply interlock with the active mechanism and begin to turn on the spot at the speed of the clock, which is 3 Hertz.
 This accuracy is reached instantaneously because the balance has been breathing even with the hands on hold.
 Whereas with the traditional second’s stop, which freezes the balance wheel, the watch needs several minutes before it is back in its original rhythm – minutes, in which the balance wheel has to pick up speed again and which add up to a time deviation of many seconds.
 Thus precise adjustment with a timing signal for normal watches remains an illusion.
-The mechanism behind the two hands is based on two escape wheels fixed to the same axis: one works with the lever while the other is driving the seconde foudroyante through the jumping seconds star.
+The mechanism behind the two hands is based on two escape wheels fixed to the same axis: one works with the lever while the other is driving the second foudroyante through the jumping seconds star.
 Upon pulling the crown, a lever is stopping the jumping second when it reaches the zero-position.
 At the same time a “return to zero” hammer pushes the central second’s hand to the 12 o’clock position through the use of a seconds heart cam.
 No other watch allows for such an accurate setting of the time, and this technical feature is perfectly in line with Jaeger-LeCoultre’s quest for even more accuracy in timekeeping.

 The moon phase and date

 The complication of the Jeager Le Coultre Duometre a Quantieme Lunaire watch shows on the one hand the most important calendar function – the date – and on the other hand the most romantic one: the age of the moon.
 The date indication runs around the sub dial on the left side of the watch.
-A long hand in the center indicates the age of the moon.
+A long hand in the centre indicates the age of the moon.
 With the duration of the lunar cycle, the watchmakers of Jaeger-LeCoultre relied on the traditional star wheel with 59 teeth, which shows a full moon cycle in 29.5 days.
 Because the length of the cycle in nature is 29.53 days, an error of 44 minutes and 2.8 seconds per month (or 9 hours per year) occurs with the indicated age of the moon.
 It sums up to a full day in the course of three years – a deviation easily corrected through a pusher on the side of the case at the 12 o’clock position.

 Sleek design and exceptional finishing